SamuelBucheliZ/bfh-apptrans-exercise/README.md

 ### Differences to the Service Presented in the Lecture

 - Authentication omitted for the sake of simplicity
+  - if there is some time left, this is a topic you may want to look into based on your chosen solution
 - everything uses REST instead of SOAP
 - PostgreSQL instead of Oracle database
 - no address verification service